Recon-Fuzz/recon-docs/src/extra/advanced.md

 If you include multiple state-changing operations within a single handler it adds additional mental overhead when trying to debug a breaking call sequence because you not only need to identify which handler is the source of the issue, but the individual operation within the handler as well.

+Take the following example of handlers defined for an ERC4626 vault:
 ```solidity
        // having multiple state-changing operations in one handler makes it difficult to understand what's happening in the story
        function vault_deposit_and_redeem(uint256 assets) public asActor {